Sciatica Treatment in Edinburgh

 Different types of sciatica

-Where the nerve or one of its tributaries is compressed/irritated.
-This is fairly common.
-And the most common cause of this is a disc prolapse/herniation.
+This is when the nerve or one of its tributaries is compressed/irritated.
+Nerve compression sciatica is fairly common.
+The most common cause of this is a disc prolapse/herniation.
 We specialise in the non-surgical rehabilitation of people with disc prolapses and herniations.

 What causes sciatica?